primer/react/docs/content/deprecated/SelectMenu.md

 ## SelectMenu.List

 Used to wrap the select menu list content.
-All menu items **must** be wrapped in a SelectMenu.List in order for the accessbility keyboard handling to function properly.
+All menu items **must** be wrapped in a SelectMenu.List in order for the accessibility keyboard handling to function properly.
 If you are using the `SelectMenu.TabPanel` you do not need to provide a `SelectMenu.List` as that component renders a `SelectMenu.List` as a wrapper.

 ```jsx
 <SelectMenu.List>{/* all menu  list items are wrapped in the list*/}</SelectMenu.List>